CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Introduction

+To alleviate, we introduce two-stage kernels and design coordinate backoff Bayesian optimization (CobBO), as illustrated in Algorithm~\ref{alg:high_level}.
+The first stage uses a computation-efficient kernel for capturing the global landscape in the full space.
+For example, one can use a simple and coarse kernel to purposely smooth away local fluctuations, e.g., RBF~\cite{rbf}, where efficient algorithms in $O(N\log N)$ for $N$ observations have been well studied~\cite{Gumerov07}.
+In contrast, the second stage utilizes a more sophisticated kernel, e.g., the Automatic Relevance Determination (ARD) Mat\'{e}rn 5/2~\cite{matern}, that learns the varying length scales to properly capture the local fluctuations in the selected subspaces.

+To bridge the two stages, CobBO introduces \textit{virtual points} in the first stage by estimating the values of the unobserved points from the queried ones projected to selected promising subspaces.
+Then it conducts BO by conditioning on both \textit{virtual points} and real observations that reside in the selected subspace, by which the information outside the subspace can also be effectively utilized.
+This introduced decoupling allows us to apply two different kernels on the global space and the subspace, respectively.
+It can dramatically reduce both the model fitting time in the full space and the acquisition function optimization time in the subspace, as shown in Fig~\ref{fig:motivation}.

-This method can be viewed as a variant of block coordinate ascent tailored to Bayesian optimization by applying backoff stopping rules for switching coordinate blocks.
-While similar work exists~\cite{moriconi2020,Oliveira2018}, CobBO tries to address the following three issues: \begin{enumerate} \itemsep0em \item Selecting a block of coordinates for ascending requires determining the block size as well as the coordinates therein.
-The selected coordinates shall sample more promising regions with higher probabilities. \item A coordinate subspace requires a sufficient amount of query points acting as the conditional events for the GP regression.
-Without enough points and corresponding values, the function landscape within a subspace cannot be well-characterized~\cite{bull2011}. \item Querying a certain subspace, under some trial budget, comes at the expense of exploring other coordinate blocks.
+This method can be viewed as a variant of block coordinate ascent tailored to Bayesian optimization.
+While similar works exist~\cite{dropoutbo,moriconi2020,Oliveira2018}, CobBO differs by introducing the two-stage kernels and the following features: \begin{enumerate} \itemsep0em \item To refine the approximation in a subspace and also reduce the computation time, the second stage of CobBO relies on a sequence of observations determined by a stopping rule that backs off from a certain subspace and switches to another one.
+When consecutively querying data points in the same subspace, CobBO does not need to conduct the first-stage, including the model fitting and the GP regression, in the full space.
+In addition, in the second-stage on a low dimensional subspace, both computing the Gaussian process posterior and optimizing the acquisition function can be efficiently conducted, moderating the curse of dimensionality.
+However, querying a certain subspace comes at the expense of exploring other coordinate blocks.
 Yet prematurely shifting to different subspaces does not fully exploit the full potential of a given subspace.
-Hence determining the number of consecutive function queries within a subspace makes a trade-off between exploration and exploitation. \end{enumerate}
+Hence determining the number of consecutive function queries within a subspace makes a trade-off between exploration and exploitation. \item Selecting a block of coordinates requires determining the block size as well as the coordinates therein.
+CobBO selects the coordinate subsets by a multiplicative weights update method~\cite{sanjeev12} to the preference probability associated with each coordinate.
+Thus, it samples more promising subspaces with higher probabilities. \end{enumerate}